 Living conditions are difficult at detention centers.
-Remember that all detainees are treated similarly throughout the U.S., and that your treatment does not reflect the strength of your claim for relief.
-You will likely be transported to a detention center in handcuffs, and sometimes in shackles.
-Your personal belonging will be taken away from you, and you will be assigned a specific bed (the guards will then refer to you based on the number of your bed or using your alien registration number).
+You will likely be transported to a detention center in handcuffs and sometimes in shackles.
+Many of your personal belongings will be taken away, and you will be assigned a specific bed.
+In some facilities, the guards will refer to you based on the number of your bed or using your alien registration number ("A number").

-You will have to wear a jumpsuit uniform, and you will be guarded by uniformed officers.
+You will likely have to wear a jumpsuit uniform, and will be guarded by uniformed officers.
 You will not be able to move around freely.
-You will sleep in a large room, with other detainees.
+You will sleep in a large room with other detainees.
 Your privacy will be limited.
-Throughout the day, the guards will conduct several "counts" (during which you will be required to be next to your bed, while they are counting all the detainees).
+Throughout the day, the guards will conduct several "counts" (during which you must stay next to your bed).
 During "count" times, you will not be able to meet with visitors.
-Also, if you are meeting with visitors or your attorney during meal times, you might not be provided with food later.
+In many detention centers, if you are meeting with visitors or your attorney during mealtimes, you might not be provided with food later.

-However, if you have serious concerns (such as lack of medical care, physical violence, sexual abuse, unsanitary conditions, lack of water or food, segregation used as punishment, or being forced to sign documents) make notes of your grievances so you can later remember all the details, and speak to your lawyer about them.
-If you do not have an attorney, talk to representatives of charitable groups (which often visit the detention centers).
+However, if you have experienced abuse or serious mistreatment (such as lack of medical care, withholding medication, physical violence, sexual abuse, discrimination, unsanitary conditions, lack of a bed, water, or food, segregation used as punishment, or being forced to sign documents), make notes of your grievances so you can later remember all the details.
+Then speak to your attorney about them.

-It might be difficult and expensive to make phone calls from a detention facility.
-Some provide phones with which to make free calls to designated legal-aid groups.
-They can be unreliable or difficult to use, however.
-Some allow detainees to make collect calls only (so that the recipient must agree to pay for the call before you are connected to them).
+It can be difficult and expensive to make phone calls from a detention center.
+Some provide phones with which to make free calls to designated legal aid groups and others allow detainees to make collect calls only (so that the person you are calling must agree to pay for the call before you are connected to them).